Labelling food products

 When labelling is not required

-The regulations allow non-GM foods to contain a small amount of GM material without GM labelling.
-However, only if the GM material:
+The regulations allow non-GM foods to contain a small amount of GM material without requiring GM labelling.
+However, this is allowed only if the GM material:

 - was not added intentionally